gogo2464/gogo-s-blog/content/from-0-to-buffer-overflow/episode-0-welcome.md

 This is for educational purpose only.
 The plan is to get a job on cybersecurity

 To get started, first install linux.
 All the code has been tested on [debian 11 from the official manual](https://www.debian.org/releases/stable/amd64/ch04.en.html)

+If you have any suggestion, fell free to ask me at gogo246475@gmail.com .